Lindbergh kidnapping: Investigation

-Hopewell Borough police and New Jersey State Police officers conducted an extensive search of the home and its surrounding area.
+An extensive search of the home and its surrounding area was conducted by police from nearby Hopewell Borough in coordination with the New Jersey State Police.

 After midnight, a fingerprint expert examined the ransom note and ladder; no usable fingerprints or footprints were found, leading experts to conclude that the kidnapper(s) wore gloves and had some type of cloth on the soles of their shoes.
 No adult fingerprints were found in the baby's room, including in areas witnesses admitted to touching, such as the window, but the baby's fingerprints were found.

 The brief, handwritten ransom note had many spelling and grammar irregularities:

 At the bottom of the note were two interconnected blue circles surrounding a red circle, with a hole punched through the red circle and two more holes to the left and right.

 On further examination of the ransom note by professionals, they found that it was all written by the same person.
-They determined that due to the odd English, the writer must have been foreign and had spent some, but little, time in America.
+They determined that due to the odd English, the writer must have been foreign and had spent little time in the United States.
 The FBI then found a sketch artist to make a portrait of the man that they believed to be the kidnapper.

-Another attempt on identifying the kidnapper was looking at the ladder that was used in the crime to abduct the child.
-Police realized that the ladder was not built correctly but was built by someone who knew how to construct with wood and had prior experience in building.
-The ladder was examined for fingerprints, but none were found.
-Even slivers of the ladder had been examined, with the police believing that the examination of this evidence would lead to the kidnapper.
-They had a professional see how many different types of wood were used, pattern made by the nail holes and if it was made indoors or outdoors.
-This would later be a key element in the trial of the man who was accused of kidnapping the Lindbergh baby.
+Another attempt at identifying the kidnapper was made by examining the ladder that was used in the crime to abduct the child.
+Police realized that while the ladder was built incorrectly, it was built by someone who knew how to construct with wood and had prior building experience.
+No fingerprints were found on the ladder.
+Slivers of the wood were examined, as the police believed that this evidence would lead to the kidnapper.
+They had a professional see how many different types of wood were used, what pattern was made by the nail holes and if it had been made indoors or outdoors.
+This was later a key element in the trial of the man who was charged with the kidnapping.

-On March 2, 1932, FBI Director J. Edgar Hoover got in contact with the Trenton New Jersey Police Department.
+On March 2, 1932, FBI Director J. Edgar Hoover contacted the Trenton New Jersey Police Department.
 He told the New Jersey police that they could contact the FBI for any resources and would provide any assistance if needed.
-The FBI did not have federal jurisdiction, until on May 13, 1932 the President declared that the FBI was at the disposal of the New Jersey Police Department and that the FBI should coordinate and conduct the investigation.
+The FBI did not have federal jurisdiction until May 13, 1932, when the President declared that the FBI was at the disposal of the New Jersey Police Department and that the FBI should coordinate and conduct the investigation.